KarolinDuerr/BA-SagaPattern/NetflixConductor_Implementations/NetflixConductor/README.md

 }
 ```

 By using the *FAILED_WITH_TERMINAL_ERROR* status, Conductor immediately starts the compensation workflow and does not
 retry the failed task even if a retry configuration exists.

+The `TravelApplication.json` insomnia file also includes this request within the `ExternalCompensationTrigger` directory.

 ---------------------------